panva/node-oidc-provider/README.md

 ## Get started
-You may follow an example [step by step setup][example-repo] (recommended), or run and experiment with an example server that's part of the repo (if you can follow the structure, if not check the step by step).
+You may check the [example folder](/example) or follow a [step by step example][example-repo] to see which of those fits your desired application setup.

-The example bundled in this repo's codebase is available for you to experiment with [here][heroku-example].
+The examples bundled in this repo's codebase are available for you to experiment with [here][heroku-example].
 Dynamic Registration is open, you can literally register any client you want there.
 An example client using this provider is available [here][heroku-example-client] (uses [openid-client][openid-client]).

+Also be sure to check the available configuration docs section.

 ## Configuration and Initialization